Prash3r/TrackmaniaTwitchBot/README.md

 # TTBot - Trackmania Twitch Bot
 This is the repository of the [twitch.tv bot trackmania_bot](https://www.twitch.tv/trackmania_bot).
 Its main capability right now is that it can look up matchmaking rankings via [trackmania.io](https://trackmania.io/#/players).
 Additionaly there are some commands and evaluators implemented that are channel specific.

-You came here for one of 2 reasons:
+You came here for one of 3 reasons:
  - i want this bot in my channel
- - i need help configuring the bot
+ - i need help configuring the bot for my needs
- - i want to implement additional functionality
+ - i want to implement additional functionality for other TM streamers

 You came to the right place.
 The current version is hosted and will be pulled regurarily from this repository.
 There is no need to host a copy or register your own bot - although you are free to do that.